NATS文档

 Please be aware that each domain is an independent name space.
 Meaning, inside the same account it is legal to use the same stream name in different domains.

 Furthermore, regular message flow is not restricted.
 Thus, if the same subject is subscribed to by different streams in the same account in different domains, as long as the underlying leaf node was connected at the time, each stream will store the message.
-This can be resolved by using the same account but use different subjects in each domain or use different accounts in each domain or isolate accounts used in leaf nodes.
+This can be resolved by using the same account but use different subjects in each domain or use different accounts in each domain or used in leaf nodes.

 Known issue: if you have more than one JetStream enabled leaf node in a different cluster, the cluster you connect to also needs JetStream enabled and a domain set.